Robert the Doll: A True Key West Ghost Story

-The story goes that Otto became enamoured with the doll and named it after himself – Robert.
-Otto built the doll its own room in the attic complete with furniture, and toys, including the dolls own teddy bear.
+The story goes that Otto became enamored with the doll and named it after himself – Robert.
+Otto built the doll its own room in the attic complete with furniture, and toys, including the dolls, own teddy bear.
 As Otto grew, he started blaming Robert for any mishaps that Otto himself had committed.
-Eventually the doll took the blame for everything that was negative in Otto’s life.
+Eventually, the doll took the blame for everything that was negative in Otto’s life.

 When Eugene returned to the house with his bride Anne he often escaped to the turret room where the light was better for painting.
 Ever present was his doll Robert.